abchimikabc1-bit/PHCL_Super/docs/APP_STRUCTURE_VISUAL.md

 ### For First Time Users:
 1. App loads → Automatically shows `/welcome` page
-2. See PHCL logo and welcome message
+2. See PiHCL logo and welcome message
 3. Choose to "Start Trading" (chat) or "Open Wallet"
 4. Can switch language anytime